 Skip to Content

-The real urge to see Ishak Paşa Sarayı came when we were watching the 2006 Nuri Bilge Ceylan film, İklimler (Climates) .
+The real urge for us to see Ishak Paşa Sarayı came when we were watching the 2006 Nuri Bilge Ceylan film, İklimler (Climates) .

 In the film, he takes a taxi in the snow to the palace to take some photos.